microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ![monitor-alert-details](./assets/monitor-alert-details.png)

-Now the alert is created, you can test it by generating some load on the Azure Cache for Redis resource using the [RedisLabs/memtier_benchmark][redis-benchmark] tool like you did before.
+Now the alert is created, you can test it by generating some load on the Azure Managed Redis resource using the [RedisLabs/memtier_benchmark][redis-benchmark] tool like you did before.

 Run the same **redis-benchmark** command from your devcontainer/copdespace terminal as earlier, for a 5 minutes benchmark duration :